wxcctechsummit/holcct2100/labslive/lab2.md

 Finally, in order to make sure that you have understood the basic concepts, we ask you to **complete the following tasks**:

-- Verify that Agent can see reports by clicking on **Agent Performance Statistic**
+- Verify that Agent can see reports by clicking on **Agent Performance Statistic**.

-- Open the Agent Dekstop User Guide by clicking on **Help** button
+- Open the Agent Dekstop User Guide by clicking on **Help** button.

 [To top of this lab](#table-of-contents)

 ## Part 3: Configure the User Profile